beercss/beercss/docs/BUTTON.md

 ## Transparent button example

 The transparent button is a button for navigation.
-The form of button will be revealed on button actions.
+The shape of button will be revealed on button actions.
 Combine with icons and images.

 ```html
 <button class="transparent circle">